 When you use a rounding function, you have two choices about how to set up your formulas.
 If you choose, you can nest a calculation within one of the rounding functions.
 For instance, the formula =ROUND((SUM(A1;A2)) adds the figures in cells A1 and A2, then rounds them off to the nearest whole number.
-But, even though you don't need to work with exact figures every day, you may still want to refer to them occasionally.
-If that is the case, then you are probably better off separating the two functions, placing =SUM(A1;A2) in cell A3, and =ROUND (A3) in A4, and clearly labelling each function.
-Which choice you make for layout depends largely on your work habits.
+However, even though you don't need to work with exact figures every day, you may still want to refer to them occasionally.
+If that is the case, then you are probably better off separating the two functions, placing = SUM(A1;A2) in cell A3, and = ROUND (A3) in A4, and clearly labelling each function.